Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 2.2.2 – Items may be attached to the rifle, if they require no modification to the rifle.
 This may include: bases, rings, bipods, data cards, extra round holders, bubble levels, etc. Rifles may not be machined or permanently altered to accept these accessories.

-2.2.3 – Factory Division combined rifle and scope new retail ‘street price’ (as listed on three or more individual company’s websites/adverts) shall not exceed £3000.00 GBP, the rifle shall not exceed £1500.00 GBP and the optic shall not exceed £1500.00 GBP.
+2.2.3 – Factory Division combined rifle and scope new retail ‘dealer price’ (as listed on three or more individual company’s websites/adverts) shall not exceed £3000.00 GBP, the rifle shall not exceed £1500.00 GBP and the optic shall not exceed £1500.00 GBP.

 2.2.4 – Optics must have a way in which a competitor can safely engage long-range targets.
 This may be a hold-over reticle or preferably adjustable turrets.
 If shooters inability to hold-over or dial correctly results in rounds impacting in an unsafe area, MD’s and RCO’s have the right to stage or even challenge DQ the shooter.